 Compressed air is not the same as ordinary air.
 It is air that has been condensed and contained at a pressure that is greater than the atmosphere.
 The force with which the air exits the gun makes it so dangerous - as damaging as a solid object.
 It is forceful enough to blow an eye out of its socket or rupture an eardrum.

 People don't always realise that compressed air can cause severe injury or worse, even when there is no direct contact with the skin or body.
 Careless use of compressed air to blow away dirt or dust from clothing could allow the air to enter the body, damaging the internal organs.
 A layer of clothing offers little protection against compressed air.

 "Very serious injuries, sometimes fatal, have occurred when the nozzle of the gun has been pointed towards the body, even at some distance from it.
 Many of the injuries occur when clothing is dusted down and because of this compressed air should never be used for cleaning clothing.
 Others are the result of horseplay."Extract taken from Health and Safety Executive - HSG39

-JetBlack Safety Cleaning Booths are self-contained, de-dusting systems which easily remove, extract and collect dust and debris from the clothes and body.see the range
+JetBlack Safety Cleaning Booths are self-contained, de-dusting solutions that easily remove, extract and collect dust and debris from the clothes and body.see the range

-JetBlack Safety Cleaning Stations are available in Wall-Mounted and Portable versions, providing a totally safe and cost effective alternative to compressed air for clean down.see the range
+JetBlack Safety Cleaning Stations are available in Wall-Mounted and Portable versions, providing a cost-effective alternative to compressed air.see the range

 "Compressed air is dangerous – in fact it can kill.
 When we initially suggested a safer, dedicated dust blow-off booth for cleaning clothing people here thought we were mad!
 However, a few months after the booth was installed everyone now uses it on a regular basis and it is accepted throughout the entire company."Craig Bunn, Health and Safety Manager for the RNLI